This little boy was struggling to communicate

 Deaf Services delivers services that benefit Deaf and hard of hearing Australians, as well as providing education and language support programs.
 One of these programs is Auslan at Home, delivering a tailored Auslan learning program to suit the needs of individual families.
 Auslan tutors travel far and wide to visit families in their homes, delivering communication skills and services that are often unavailable due to location or circumstance.

 Deaf Services’ Lifestyle Support Service delivered an average of 525 hours of support each week last year.

-The Deaf Lottery made it possible
+The Deaf Lottery Australia made it possible

-As a not-for-profit organisation, Deaf Services relies on the generosity of the community to continue to innovate and provide new and exciting services and programs to the community.
+As a not for profit organisation, Deaf Services relies on the generosity of the community to continue to innovate and provide new and vital services and programs to the community.

 Funds raised through the sale of lottery tickets support these key programs and services.
 For more information about Deaf Services and all of our programs, visit deafservices.org.au.